-- 6.060.4.
+- University will make the decision on behalf of the University to appoint or not to appoint the recommended faculty member to the graduate faculty. - 6.060.4.
 Term of Appointments.
-Appointment to the graduate faculty by the President of the University normally will be for a term of five years, or until the next [periodical review of the graduate program for the faculty member's school, whichever is the shorter period of time.] periodic review of all graduate faculty appointments.
+Appointment to the graduate faculty by the President of the University normally will be for a term of five years, or until the next periodic review of all graduate faculty appointments.
 The Graduate Faculty members serve at the will of the President.
 Graduate Faculty appointment may be discontinued at any point prior to the normal term by the President upon recommendation of the Executive Vice President for Academic Affairs and Provost. - 6.060.5.
 Periodic Review.
-[The need for graduate faculty members in each department will be reviewed periodically on a rotational basis among the schools, with each school being reviewed at least once in every five year period by the Executive Vice President for Academic Affairs and Provost.]
-The Executive Vice President for Academic Affairs and Provost.]
-The Executive Vice President for Academic Affairs and Provost.]
 The Executive Vice President for Academic Affairs and Provost will initiate the review of graduate faculty appointments at least once in every five-year period.
-[Based upon the results of the review3] The Department Chair will submit recommendations for new appointments or reappointments to the graduate faculty, and the recommendations will be processed in accordance with the appointment procedure set forth above in this section.
+The Department Chair will submit recommendations for new appointments or reappointments to the graduate faculty, and the recommendations will be processed in accordance with the appointment procedure set forth above in this section. - 6.060.6.
+Temporary Service.
+A faculty member who is not a member of the graduate faculty may teach occasional graduate courses or serve on graduate committees after receiving special permission from the Executive Vice President for Academic Affairs and Provost upon the request of the Dean. - 6.070.
+Emeritus Recognition.
+Full-time faculty and staff members holding faculty status may be honored upon their retirement by designation of emeritus status if they have accumulated the equivalent of ten years of satisfactory service at the University.